 I remember the first time I had ambrosia salad.
 It was served as a side dish with Thanksgiving dinner and I couldn’t believe this fluffy, marshmallowy bowl of heaven was part of the main meal.

-It is a tradition in our family and is served with Thanksgiving and Christmas dinner as a side dish, but I usually steal an extra bowl for dessert and I’ve been known to eat it for breakfast the next morning too.
+It is a tradition for family gatherings and special occasions and is served with Thanksgiving and Christmas dinner as a side dish, but I usually steal an extra bowl for dessert and I’ve been known to eat it for breakfast the next morning too.
+It is also common at baby showers and bridal showers, probably for the pastel colors.

 What is Ambrosia Salad?

 Ambrosia salad is a mixed fruit salad with marshmallows and some sort of cream.
-It’s commonly made with a combination of sour cream and whipped topping (not too be confused with real whipped cream), but can also contain yogurt or mayonnaise.
+It’s commonly made with a combination of sour cream and whipped topping (not too be confused with real whipped cream), but can also contain plain Greek yogurt, vanilla yogurt, heavy cream, cottage cheese or mayonnaise.
 Cool Whip is my go-to.

-Sour cream adds a nice contrast of flavor between the sweet fruit and miniature marshmallows.
+Sour cream adds a nice contrast of flavor between the sweet fruit and miniature marshmallows and makes a creamy fruit salad with tang.

-Ambrosia is technically considered a fruit salad and almost always contains pineapple tidbits (or crushed pineapple) and mandarin oranges, but you can add almost any fruit you like.
+Ambrosia is technically considered a fruit salad and almost always contains pineapple tidbits (or crushed pineapple or fresh pineapple) and mandarin oranges, but you can add almost any fruit you like.
+Any mix of fresh fruits and canned fruit are both acceptable.
+There are many variations on ambrosia recipes.

 I always add a can of fruit cocktail and a handful of fresh grapes, but you could add chopped apple, pears, or even banana.
 Sometimes I even add extra maraschino cherries.